CubertCoin/cubertcoin/employee-handbook/README.md

 > Build the largest community of Corporate Survivors on the internet.
 > **Turn burnout into belonging.**

+## 🔭 Our Vision

+> Become the most recognized community token for Corporate Survivors worldwide —
+> where workplace culture meets Web3, and burnout becomes belonging.

 ## 💡 What is Proof of Burnout?